jennybuni/retrobun/content/posts/final-fantasy-7/index.md

 ⸻

-Final Fantasy VII hit the PlayStation in 1997 (1998 in Europe) and didn’t just change the series — it changed the entire gaming landscape.
+Final Fantasy VII hit the PlayStation in 1998 (1997 in Japan) and didn’t just change the series — it changed the entire gaming landscape.
 It was Square’s first FF title on a non-Nintendo console and the first to use 3D models with pre-rendered backgrounds.
 The jump from pixel sprites to polygon heroes was like stepping into the future.

 The game follows Cloud Strife, a spiky-haired mercenary who joins the eco-rebel group AVALANCHE in a fight against the corrupt Shinra Corporation — and soon finds himself up against one of gaming’s most iconic villains: Sephiroth.
 Between the Materia system, the motorcycle chase, and that haunting orchestral score (composed by the legend Nobuo Uematsu), Final Fantasy VII became a cultural moment that defined RPGs for a generation.